Health of children

 The leading causes of burden for girls aged under 5 ranked from first to fifth were: pre-term birth and low birthweight complications, birth trauma and asphyxia, cardiovascular defects, sudden infant death syndrome and asthma.
 For girls aged 5–14, the leading causes from first to fifth were: anxiety disorders, asthma, depressive disorders, conduct disorder and epilepsy.

-The latest national data on child and adolescent mental health was collected in 2013–14 in the Australian Child and Adolescent Survey of Mental Health and Wellbeing (also known as the Young Minds Matter survey).
+Unfortunately, the most currently available national data on child and adolescent mental health is from the 2013–14 Australian Child and Adolescent Survey of Mental Health and Wellbeing (also known as the Young Minds Matter survey).
+To update these estimates, modelling was used combining data from Young Minds Matter survey with information from the 2021 Australian Census of Population and Housing to produce synthetic estimates of prevalence of mental disorders in children and adolescents across Australia.
+To explore this in more detail, see Regional estimates of child and adolescent mental disorders.
+However, for this report we only have the original survey from 2013–14 to report reliable statistics at a national level.
 In 2013–14, 1 in 7 (14%) children aged 4–11 experienced a mental disorder in the 12 months prior to the survey.
 Boys were more commonly affected than girls (17% compared with 11%), particularly in relation to Attention Deficit Hyperactivity Disorder (ADHD) (11% compared with 5.4%) (Table 1) (Lawrence et al. 2015).

 Major depressive disorder